List of largest reptiles

-Bruhathkayosaurus, possibly one of the largest reptiles (and animals) to ever exist.
+Skeleton of Argentinosaurus, possibly one of the largest reptiles (and animals) to ever exist, with a human for scale.

-Ichthyotitan, the largest marine reptile to ever exist.

 This list of largest reptiles takes into consideration both body length and mass of large reptile species, including average ranges and maximum records.
-The crocodilians reaching a length of 4 m and a mass of 500 kg or more.
-It is worth mentioning that unlike the upper weight of mammals, birds or fish, mass in reptiles is frequently poorly documented, thus subject to conjecture and estimation.
+The crocodilians reach a length of 4 m and a mass of 500 kg or more.
+It is worth mentioning that, unlike the upper weight of mammals, birds or fish, mass in reptiles is frequently poorly documented, thus subject to conjecture and estimation.